ec-intaros/opendap-xarray-use-cases/.ipynb_checkpoints/README-checkpoint.md

 # Notebooks for analysing NetCDF data

 In this repository there are two notebooks for accessing, querying, analysing and visualising NetCDF data.
-The notebooks are explained in this document as separate sections.
+The notebooks are explained in this document as separate sections, and can be executed in parallel.

-* 1) **Reference Notebook - Subset 2003 Analysis with Xarray**: practical examples to access and analyse ALL data of a subset of NetCDF files.
-* 2) **DAP Notebook - Extraction with Queries**: practical examples to access and analyse only a selection of data of a subset of NetCDF files.

-## 1) Reference Notebook - Subset 2003 Analysis with Xarray
+The two notebooks are:
+* 1) **Test1 REF - OPeNDAP Xarray use cases**: a reference notebook for the download of a full data bulk, and ingesting it in a data structure in memory: this structure can be further filtered to extract data chunks, using Python functions, that are plotted for data visualisation;
+* 2) **Test1 DAP - OPeNDAP Xarray use cases**: a Data Access Protocol (DAP) notebook for experimenting OPeNDAP query filters, for the download of directly optimized data chunks: these data chunks are then plotted for data visualisation.

+Both the REF and DAP Notebooks follow the same structure:
+* Exploratory Data Analysis
+*

+In each notebook, two case studies are shown to visualise data:
+* extraction of data between the first 20 element of DEPTH (0-20)
+* extraction of data between the last elements of DEPTH, from the 50th element onwards (50-last)

+# 1) Test1 REF - Comparison

 This Notebook provides an overview, as well as practical examples, to access and analyse a subset of NetCDF data from available campaigns collected in the year 2003.
 This subset of data has been prepared and uploaded on the Hyrax server (https://opendap.terradue.com/hyrax/data/subset_2003/), where it can be accessed directly.

 The main steps for executing the Notebook are described below.

+## Exploratory Data Analysis

 ### Set-up
 The first step is to define the url of the server to use.
 Two options are provided, one for HYRAX and one for THREDDS: